Orthogonalized Policy Optimization:Policy Optimization as Orthogonal Projection in Hilbert Space: Experiments

+\paragraph{Gradient Saturation Analysis.} Figure~\ref{fig:grad_saturation} provides direct evidence for OPO's non-saturating property.
+Panel~(a) plots gradient norms against mean reward (a confidence proxy).
+As the model becomes more confident (higher reward), GRPO and GSPO gradients exhibit a decaying trend, and DAPO gradients remain near zero.
+In contrast, OPO maintains elevated gradient norms across all confidence levels.

+Panel~(b) plots the \emph{gradient response efficiency} $\|\nabla\|/\bigl(\tfrac{1}{2}\text{AdvRange}\bigr)$ over training steps, normalizing gradient magnitude by the advantage signal amplitude.
+OPO sustains an efficiency of ${\sim}1.0$--$1.5$ throughout training, approximately $5{\times}$ higher than GRPO (${\sim}0.2$--$0.3$) and DAPO (${\sim}0.1$).
+This confirms the linear response prediction of Theorem~\ref{thm:closed_form_opo}: under $\chi^2$ geometry, each unit of advantage signal produces a proportional gradient update, whereas KL-based objectives attenuate the signal through their policy-dependent curvature.

 \paragraph{Entropy Dynamics.} Figure~\ref{fig:entropy} depicts the policy entropy throughout training.
 OPO maintains consistently higher entropy levels compared to baselines.
 We attribute this to the granularity of supervision: GRPO and DAPO utilize \textbf{token-level} updates, imposing dense supervision that forces the policy to collapse rapidly into specific phrasings.
-In contrast, OPO (and GSPO) employs \textbf{sequence-level} updates.
+In contrast, OPO (and GSPO) employs \textbf{sequence-level} updates, where $y$ denotes an entire response trajectory and the loss is averaged over complete sequences rather than individual tokens.
 This ``sparse'' supervision aligns the total trajectory probability without micromanaging individual tokens, thereby preserving policy diversity and exploration potential.